Morning After Pills in Malta

 The morning after pill, also known as emergency contraception, is used after sex to prevent pregnancy.
 If you had unprotected sex or a condom burst and you do not want to get pregnant, you should take a morning after pill.

 The morning after pill is about 75% effective at preventing pregnancy.
+This means that if you take a morning after pill, your chances of becoming pregnant reduced by three fourths.
 The sooner after sex the morning after pill is taken, the more likely it is to work.

 There are two main types of morning after pill:

 EllaOne contains ulipristal acetate and can be taken up to five days after sex.

 Escapelle and Levonelle contain levonorgestrel and can be taken up to three days after sex.